See who won at the 2021 MTV VMAs - Local News 8

 Lil Nas X — “MONTERO (Call Me By Your Name)” — Art Direction by: John Richoux

 Saweetie ft.
-Doja Cat — “Best Friend” — Art Direction by: Art Haynes *WINNER
+Doja Cat: “Best Friend” — Art Direction by: Alec Contestabile *WINNER

 Taylor Swift — “willow” — Art Direction by: Ethan Tobman, Regina Fernandez